The situation in Tigray is extremely critical as the conflict in the Ethiopian region is escalates. Many people are fleeing in desperation to Sudan.

 Shadrack Mutiso, a Welthungerhilfe staff member in Kassala at the border between Ethiopia and Sudan, is available for interviews.

 Welthungerhilfe is one of the largest private aid organisations in Germany; politically independent and non-denominational.
 It is fighting for “Zero Hunger by 2030”.
 Since it was founded in 1962, more than 9,830 overseas projects in 70 countries have been supported with 3.95 billion euros.
-Welthungerhilfe works on the principle of help for self-help: from fast disaster relief to reconstruction and long-term development cooperation projects with national and international partner organisations.
+Welthungerhilfe works on the principle of empowering people to help themselves: from fast disaster relief to reconstruction and long-term development cooperation projects with national and international partner organisations.